aliaa80/working-with-voices/README.md

 # working-with-voices
-Understand gender of a voice using frequencies in part1
+Part1 : Understand gender of a voice using frequencies

+Part2 : Create noisy voices using gaussian noise function and then denoising these voices using subtraction spectral